Hotu Matuꞌa

 Hotu Matuꞌa was the legendary first settler and ariki mau ("supreme chief" or "king") of Easter Island and ancestor of the Rapa Nui people.
-Hotu Matuꞌa and his two-canoe (or one double hulled canoe) colonising party were Polynesians from the now unknown land of Hiva (probably the Marquesas).
+Hotu Matuꞌa and his two-canoe (or one double-hulled canoe) colonising party were Polynesians from the now unknown land of Hiva (probably the Marquesas).
 They landed at Anakena beach and his people spread out across the island, sub-divided it between clans claiming descent from his sons, and lived for more than a thousand years in their isolated island home at the southeastern tip of the Polynesian Triangle.

 History

 Polynesians first came to Rapa Nui (also called Easter Island) sometime between 300 CE and 800 CE.
 These are the common elements of oral history that have been extracted from island legends.
 Linguistic, DNA and pollen analysis all point to a Polynesian first settlement of the island at that time, but it is unlikely that other details can be verified.
-During this era the Polynesians were colonising islands across a vast expanse of the Pacific Ocean.
+During this era, the Polynesians were colonising islands across a vast expanse of the Pacific Ocean.
 Hotu Matuꞌa led his people from Hiva; linguistic analysis comparing Rapanui to other Polynesian languages suggests this was the Marquesas Islands.

 Legend

-The royal adviser :es:Hau-Maka had a dream in which his spirit traveled to a far country, to help look for new land for King Hotu Matuꞌa.
+The royal adviser Hau-Maka had a dream in which his spirit traveled to a far country, to help look for new land for King Hotu Matuꞌa.
 He traveled to the Mata ki te rangi ("Eyes that look to the sky").
 The island has also been called Te pito o te henua, which means "the Center of the Earth."
 Both islands are commonly said to be Easter Island.

-When Hau-Maka woke, he told the King.
-The King then ordered seven men to travel to the island from Hiva, their mythical home, to investigate.
+When Hau-Maka woke, he told the king.
+The king then ordered seven men to travel to the island from Hiva, their mythical home, to investigate.
 They found the land and returned to Hiva.
 The king himself then traveled to the new island.
 The king traveled with his queen, Vakai (Vakai-a-hiva).